What the Sales Playbook Is. What Is Not

 Unsurprisingly, the co-founder replied: Luigi, that’s the issue.
 People don’t comply.
 We tried everything.

-Well, my feedback to the team was that they thought they had a Playbook but they didn’t have one actually!
+Well, I gave feedback to that team and it was that they thought they had a Playbook but they didn’t have any, as a matter of fact!

 Playbook is behaviour in execution and not a piece of paper.